rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/ResistanceSystem.md

 #### Minimum Flywheel Speed:

 - The minimum speed of the bike tire shall be considered 116.35 rpm.
 This value is based on the American Council on Exercise's recommendation for the minimum speed required for moderate exercise on a bike [2].
-At speeds less than 116.35 rpm, the performance of the system will not adhere to any non-safety constraints.
+At speeds less than 116.35 rpm, the magnet distance will be set to max, essentially providing the least possible resistance.